 You absolutely must use a pump kit that has been properly cleaned every time if you are pumping for a baby that is at risk or compromised.

 - If in doubt, check with your baby’s health care provider

 Cleaning your pump parts is not going to be a favorite part of breastfeeding.
 It’s just one of those things that has to be done.

 Fortunately there are still some hacks that will make it go just a bit faster.

-Pumping is only one things that keeps your milk safe.
+Properly cleaning your breast pump parts is only one of the things that keeps your milk safe.
 Make sure you download my Milk Storage Guidelines printable.

 Andrea Tran RN, MA, IBCLC